 We recommend shipping overnight Monday – Wednesday to reduce risk of a weekend delivery delay.

 As the COVID-19 pandemic continues, the HWI Crystallization Center is active and able to support your scientific efforts, both on COVID-19 related projects and the crystallization of other targets.
-We are running a slightly extended run for December!
+The month of May will have one soluble run and one membrane run!

 - Reservation Deadline: Friday July 9th

 - Package Acceptance: Tues July 13th – Thurs July 29th

 - Tues July 13th – Thurs July 15th